-Besses o 'th' Barn Band 0f 2018 was joined by 1970s to the 200s to celebrate 200 years of music making one of the most famous names in the brass band world.
+Besses o 'th' Barn Band 0f 2018 was joined by 1970s to celebrate 200 years of making one of the most famous names in the brass band world.

 For those who do not know where Besses o 'th' Barn is, it's a tiny area just north of the M60 on the Bury Road, around half way between Manchester and Bury.
 Besses is now part of Whitefield in the Borough of Bury.
 The anniversary concert was grounded by the Mayor of the Metropolitan Borough of Bury, Councillor Jane Black.

 Besses owes its existence to a clarinet player.
 Clegg, his brothers, friends and other mill workers, who gathered in the local coaching inn, run at one time by Bessie - hence the name.
 Mr. Clegg's Reed Band morphed into Besses 'th' Barn Band, which became an all-brass outfit in 1953.
 By then it had already made waves at local contests, but once it had become established in its historic band room at Whtefield and from February 24th. . .
 1884 with the legendary Alexander Owen at the helm, it became the most famous brass band in the world.
 In the last 15 years of the century, Besses hoovered up contest wins throughout the country playing Owen's tailor made Grand Selection of Rossini, Wanger, Berlioz, Mendelssohn etc.

 Owen's image still looks down when it rehearses with a mixture, it seems, or recommended.
 He and his band drew the sort of crowds that the most famous musical artists can today.
 Think of a sold out Glatsonbury main stage, Wembley or Old Trafford for a headline concert.
 That's the level of celebrity Besses enjoyed at the turn of the 20th century where ever played in Europe, Australia, New Zealand, the United States, South Africa etc on the world tours.